Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 Mountaineering is characterized by:

-✔️ may include rock climbing up sections that are impassible any other way
+✔️ mountaineering involves technical climbing up rock and cliff faces that are impassible any other way

-✔️ involves much more equipment, i.e. crampons, ice axe, ropes, climbing harness
+✔️ requires special equipment and technical gear, i.e. crampons, ice axe, ropes, climbing harness, mountaineering boots

 ✔️ in some places, you need to be strong enough to be able to endure long hours of ascending with low levels of oxygen